ezcg/reactjsmemorycardgame/README.md

+The master branch uses ContextAPI.
+The redux branch uses redux.

-I broke it down into 3 components; table, card, scoreboard
+I broke it down into 3 main 'features' ; Table, Card, and Scoreboard

-The table component gets a shuffled deck and deals the cards to the table.

-The table component displays the cards and attaches click functionality to the card.

-If a card is clicked on, the methods in the table component evaluate the clicks.

-The card component determines whether to display the card face, back or successful match.

-The messaging, score and gameover status are managed in GlobalContext.

-The helpers/base.js does not have any state and will be a re-usable component for managing card logic in different games.
+The helpers/base.js does not have any state.

 ------------

+To play:

 Remove/delete the node_modules folder if it exists.
 Remove/delete the package-json.lock and yarn.lock file if they exist.